ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * 9.1.2 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data (*).
 This must happen after
       9.1.1. to avoid race conditions.
     * 9.1.3 The first data on the queue after the exception is the initial value send when calling Device::activateAsyncRead() (see 8.5.2).
+    * 9.1.4 The backend must maken sure 9.1.2 is finished before a call to Device::activateAsyncRead() re-activates the asynchonous transfers again (*).
    * 9.2 TransferElements without wait_for_new_data
      * 9.2.1 Each call to doReadTransferSynchonously() will throw a ChimeraTK::runtime error until open() has been called successfully.
    * 9.3 Write operations will throw  a ChimeraTK::runtime error in doWriteTrasferYyy() until open() has been called successfully.